-I get that the actual number of followers is cheap, because you can buy 10,000 followers for as little as £20.
+I get that the actual number of followers is cheap because you can buy 10,000 followers for as little as £20.
 But buying followers is not unheard of in this industry.
 A lot of ‘household names’ that I analyse have bought followers.
 When your followers need to be in the hundreds of thousands for you to be taken seriously, topping up your followers is a quick fix.
-The problem with buying fake followers though, is that it’s difficult to get rid of them again without manually checking and blocking each one, so if you come to regret it one day, you’re pretty much screwed.
-It’s dead easy to tell if someone’s bought fake followers as well and a huge giveaway is when people are tweeting to an audience of 10,000 but get ZERO replies or favourites.
+The problem with buying fake followers though is that it’s difficult to get rid of them again without manually checking and blocking each one.
+So if you come to regret it one day, you’re pretty much screwed.
+It’s dead easy to tell if someone’s bought fake followers as well.
+A huge giveaway is when people are tweeting to an audience of 10,000 but get ZERO replies or favourites.
 It doesn’t look great to buy into fame, it looks attention hungry.

 On my own social media channels I’ve had customers, PR opportunities, built relationships with other agencies, made friends who will recommend me by word of mouth, found staff.
-Been asked to speak at events, run workshops and get involved with education, business events and exhibitions.
-I’ve even been given some discounts on tickets and apps and sometimes I get them for free!
-The bigger my audience is the more amazing people I have to talk to, the more relationships I have the more opportunities I have.
+Been asked to speak at events, ran workshops and got involved with education, business events and exhibitions.
+I’ve even been given some discounts on tickets, software and apps.
+And sometimes I get them for free!
+The bigger my audience is the more amazing people I have to talk to.
+The more relationships I have.
+The more opportunities I have.
 Yes, engagement is vital but it’s better to have an audience of 1,000 engaged people than 100.

-To conclude, I definitely think that size is very important when it comes to social media, but the size has to be done in the right way – by engaging with others and spending quality time with your profiles.
+To conclude, I definitely think that size is very important when it comes to social media.
+But the size has to be done in the right way – by engaging with others and spending quality time with your profiles.
 Put out helpful content (not just talking about yourself content and selfies).
-There are no shortcuts to building relationships, even online and the more interest and care you show towards someone else, the more they will show to you.
+There are no shortcuts to building relationships, even online.
+The more interest and care you show towards someone else, the more they will show to you.